WCKG

 WCKG (1530 kHz) is a commercial AM radio station licensed to Elmhurst, Illinois, and serving the Chicago metropolitan area.
 It broadcasts a sports radio format and is owned by DuPage Radio, LLC.
-WCKG is a Fox Sports Radio Network affiliate.
+WCKG is a Fox Sports Radio affiliate.
 It also carries the nationally syndicated Ramsey Show with Dave Ramsey and some brokered programming.

-WCKG is powered at 760 watts and is a daytimer station.
-Because 1530 AM is a clear channel frequency reserved for Class A stations WCKY Cincinnati and KFBK Sacramento, WCKG uses a directional antenna and must go off the air at sunset to avoid interference.
-The transmitter is on Harvard Street in Elmhurst, between Interstate 88 and Interstate 294.
+WCKG is powered at 360 watts and is a daytimer station.
+Because 1530 AM is a clear channel frequency reserved for Class A stations WCKY Cincinnati and KFBK Sacramento, WCKG must go off the air at sunset to avoid interference.
+The transmitter is alongside Interstate 88 on Forest Lane.
 Programming is heard around the clock on 90-watt FM translator W272DQ at 102.3 MHz in Elmhurst.
+The previous site in Elmurst was a KINSTAR array with wires slung between wooden poles.

 History

 WKDC

 AM 1530 signed on the air October 10, 1974.
 The station's call sign was originally WKDC representing the signal coverage in Will, Kane, DuPage and Cook counties.
 It ran 250 watts, during daytime hours only, and aired a middle of the road (MOR) format.
 It was owned by Frank and Lois Blotter, operating as DuPage County Broadcasters.
 The studios were built for stereo (Cetec Sparta stereo audio equipment) although it was not until 1976 when the FCC authorized the station to test AM stereo.
 Daytime and night-time findings on AM stereo were presented at the 1977 NAB Convention in Washington, DC.

 In 1981, the station was sold to Robert Snyder's Snyder Broadcasting for $1 million, and it began airing show tunes.
 Snyder Broadcasting filed for bankruptcy on December 29, 1982, and the station was taken off the air in October 1983 and remained off the air for over a year until it was repurchased by Frank and Lois Blotter.
 When it returned to the air, it began airing beautiful music and adult standards.
 By the early 1990s, it was airing ethnic programming and big band music.